witmin/udacity-fend-matching-game/README.md

 # Udacity - Memory Game
 by Millie Lin

-## Instructions

-This is Millie's submission for Udacity Front-end course project "Memory game".
+## How the game was created

-This repository is started from the [Udacity memory game repository](https://github.com/udacity/fend-project-memory-game).
+The memory game is created base on the starter kit: [Udacity memory game repository](https://github.com/udacity/fend-project-memory-game) and written in HTML, CSS and JavaScript.

-The timer uses the EasyTimer.js (http://albert-gonzalez.github.io/easytimer.js/) by Albert González
+The timer is from the EasyTimer.js (http://albert-gonzalez.github.io/easytimer.js/) by Albert González.

+The animation is from [animista.net](http:/animista.net) by ANA TRAVAS.

+## How to play the game
+Click a card to open it, if two opened cards matches, they will keep opening.
+If two opened cards do not match, they will flip and you need to remember the symbol and explore the matched one.

+When all cards matches, you win.

+## What you can gain
+Try to win the game with less moves and you will be awarded with more stars.
+Keep training your memory.

+Good luck.